WHAT IS AN INTERIOR BUILDOUT – AND WHAT ISN’T IT?

 If he had leased a space in whitebox condition, the first dollar spent would go toward his improvements, and my estimate would have been very different.

-But unfortunately, subdividing a larger space into two smaller units is a standalone project by itself, making the division plus the buildout about the most expensive path he could have taken.
-I don’t think he really understood how big of a difference this made.
+But unfortunately, subdividing a larger space into two smaller units is a standalone project by itself.
+So dividing a larger space then building out about the restaurant was about the most expensive path he could have taken.

 Sometimes landlords will give larger tenant improvement allowances for projects like this, but still be careful.

-Often, the TI allowance is actually a reimbursement after the space is completed, construction is paid for, and the location is open.
+Often, the TI allowance is actually a reimbursement made after the space is completed, construction is paid for, and the location is open.

 So the pizza operator thought his estimate was out line because he wasn’t seeing the cost to get the space to a whitebox condition as a separate project, in addition to the interior buildout of his business.